miiohio/ziopy/README.md

 # ZIO.py
 ZIO for Python (see https://github.com/zio/zio)

-This is a fairly straightforward port of the ingenious Scala ZIO library.
+This is a fairly straightforward (unofficial and plucky) port of the ingenious Scala ZIO library.
 Work in progress.
-Feel free to help out!

 # Running the examples